-The Mellon funded Integrative PhD Program is happy to announce the awarding of two New School cross-divisional collaborative seminar proposals for 2018-19.
+The Mellon funded Integrative PhD Program is happy to announce the awarding of two New School cross-divisional collaborative seminar proposals for 2019-20.
 Each collaborative research seminar will be co-designed and co-taught by a pair of faculty members, one from the humanistic social sciences and one from the fields of design or digital media.
-The seminars, capped at 10 students, will be open to doctoral candidates from all NSSR departments in the social sciences, philosophy and history, as well as graduate students from Parsons and Media Studies.
+The seminars will be open to doctoral candidates from all NSSR departments in the social sciences, philosophy and history, as well as graduate students from Parsons and Media Studies.

 Zed Adams (NSSR – Philosophy) and Shannon Mattern (SPE – Media Studies): “Thinking Through Interfaces” exposes the hidden lives of interfaces, illuminating not just what they are and how they work, but also how they shape our lives, for better and worse.
 After examining several case studies and developing a set of analytical frameworks, Zed Adams and Shannon Mattern will invite students to prototype interfaces appropriate to their thesis projects.

 Janet Roitman (NSSR – Anthropology) and Anthony Dunne (Parsons – Art, Media, and Technology) and Fiona Raby (Parsons – Constructed Environments): “Concept Work and Materialization” is a project-based seminar that brings together two distinct but complementary modes of inquiry: anthropological inquiry into forms of reasoning and design practice that focuses on experimentation with material forms.
 The premise of the collaboration is that both modes of inquiry entail “concept work,” or attention to the ways that concepts both shape material practice and can be given form through material practice.